 An exploration of principles, methods, and materials for teaching young children language and literacy through a play-based integrated curriculum.
-Pre/Corequisite: ENRD 401 or equivalent Lecture Hrs. = 2, Lab Hrs. = 3

-CDEC 1359-Children with Special Needs
+CDEC 1359 - Children with Special Needs

 A survey of information regarding children with special needs including possible causes and characteristics of exceptionalities, intervention strategies, available resources, referral processes, the advocacy role, and legislative issues.
-Pre/Corequisite: ENRD 401 or equivalent Lecture Hrs. = 2, Lab Hrs. = 2